The Roles, Risks, and Stages of Personal Injury Trials

 The goal of the plaintiff’s attorney is to ensure their client’s right to full and fair compensation for their injuries.
 At the same time, personal injury cases are both unpredictable and expensive to litigate.

-Each case is unique and has its weaknesses and strengths.
+Each case is unique and has its own strengths and weaknesses.
 For example, proving liability against the at-fault party may be difficult in one case.
 In another case, proving liability will be simple, but the primary defendant is underinsured, making it difficult to recover the total cost of the plaintiff’s medical bills, lost wages, and general damages.

-In both scenarios, the best and only course of action is settling the case as soon as possible without incurring additional costs.
+In most scenarios, the best course of action is to settle the case as soon as possible, without incurring additional costs.

 With these settlement considerations in mind, let’s examine the personal injury trial, starting with identifying its key players.